Yuca Fries (Baked) with Garlic Tomato Salsa

 The idea for this yuca fries recipe came from a popular Spanish breakfast meal of crusty toasted bread and a mixture of grated tomato, garlic, olive oil and salt, that is rubbed on top.
 Sometimes this dish is referred to as Catalan tomato bread, although it’s eaten throughout Spain.

-I love that combination of starchy and crispy warm food with the spicy, zesty, fresh tomato sauce that’s a little bit like mayo-free aioli or a salsa.
-The moisture of the sauce goes really well with these baked fries.
+I love that starchy and crispy warm food combination with the spicy, zesty, fresh tomato sauce that’s a little bit like mayo-free aioli or salsa.
+The moisture of the sauce goes well with these baked fries.

 Make sure to peel away the brown skin.
-Simply slice the root into thick chips and toss with some olive oil and spices.
+Slice the root into thick chips and toss with some olive oil and spices.
 I love roasting or baking yuca fries as it’s much healthier and cleaner than deep-frying.
 They will take about 25 minutes at 200 C/400 F.

 PS.
 Yuca root, or cassava, can be purchased from quality greengrocers or from Asian, African or South American produce focused stores.